 Typically, an athlete with iron deficiency but without anaemia, (and with no other cause for fatigue) will start to feel better within 2 - 3 weeks of taking regular iron supplements but this varies depending on how low the iron levels are to begin with and how well the person can absorb iron.
 Taking vitamin C alongside an iron supplement helps absorption and some iron supplements such as ferrograd C have vitamin C in the same tablet.
 Be careful to avoid ‘slow release’ iron preparations as your body absorbs iron from the first part of the gut.
 Caffeine, dairy products and calcium supplements can inhibit iron absorption so iron supplements should be taken 1-2 hours either side of these.
 Iron absorption can also be reduced immediately after a run, so time your supplementation or dietary intake away from training sessions.

 The best way to prevent iron deficiency is to make sure you have adequate iron rich foods in your diet as outlined above.
-Ideally, monitor and track your iron levels with an Iron Deficiency Check every 4 - 6 months to make sure you are providing your body with what it needs.
+Ideally, monitor and track your iron levels with an Iron Deficiency Blood Test every 4 - 6 months to make sure you are providing your body with what it needs.